urda/website/_posts/2010-09-28-iis-services-504s-and-fiddler.md

 With the problem triggering locally, I started up Fiddler on my program.
 In case you have never heard of Fiddler it is a wonderful tool to track HTTP requests entering and exiting your computer.
 From the official Fiddler website:

 > Fiddler is a Web Debugging Proxy which logs all HTTP(S) traffic between your computer and the Internet.
-Fiddler allows you to inspect all HTTP(S) traffic, set breakpoints, and &#8220;fiddle&#8221; with incoming or outgoing data.
+Fiddler allows you to inspect all HTTP(S) traffic, set breakpoints, and "fiddle" with incoming or outgoing data.
 Fiddler includes a powerful event-based scripting subsystem, and can be extended using any .NET language.
 >
 > Fiddler is freeware and can debug traffic from virtually any application, including Internet Explorer, Mozilla Firefox, Opera, and thousands more.
 >